 First encounters of European and English explorers with Africans focused on differences in color, religion, and behavior.
 In 1554, Captain John Lok, author of "Second Voyage to Guinea," concluded that Africans were "a people of beastly living without a God, law, religion, or commonwealth."
 Definitions of "Black" in the Oxford English Dictionary century before the 16th century included: "dirty," "sinister," "foul," "wicked," and "malignant."

-Racism certainly prepared Massachusetts Puritans to accept African enslavement, but the legal status of enslaved people in the 17th century was not clearly defined.
+Racism certainly prepared Massachusetts Puritans to accept African enslavement, but the legal status of enslaved people in the 1600s was not clearly defined.
 Beyond enumerating who could be enslaved, The Body of Liberties gave no further details about the institution of slavery.
 Without guidance from positive law, how would Puritan masters govern enslaved people?

 They could consult the Bible and custom, defined as "a long-established practice considered as unwritten law," but which Biblical passages and which customs would apply?
 Colossians 3:22, "Slaves, obey your earthly masters in everything…." and Leviticus 25:46, "You can bequeath them to your children as inherited property and can make them slaves for life..." would create a system of "chattel slavery," in which enslaved people were moveable property to be bought, sold, or bequeathed to heirs.